SNTSVV/MOTIF/README.md

 ```shell
 SINGULARITY_IMAGE = "containers/motif_default.sif"
 ```
+Note that you need to set the value as absolute path if you want to execute the pipeline in any place.

 ## Installing requirements (minimum requirements to execute `./run_list.py`)
 These requirements would have been satisfied if you installed the MOTIF requirements.